aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 description: Utility
 ---

-!!! attention
-    **This utility is currently in beta**.
-Please open an [issue in GitHub](https://github.com/awslabs/aws-lambda-powertools-python/issues/new/choose) for any bugs or feature requests.

 The idempotency utility provides a simple solution to convert your Lambda functions into idempotent operations which are safe to retry.